 तत्सूत्रमुपवीतत्वात् ब्रह्मसूत्रमिति स्मृतम्।।

-‘यज्ञेन संस्कृतम् उपवीतम्’ As it is said, the janai that has been consecrated on this full moon day can be changed for one whole year.
-Next year, new one should be made and if there are any old ones left, they should be consecrated together with the new ones.
-We have to do the work of spinning, weaving, and making Janai with Purity and holiness.
-The deity associated with janai is worshiped as Tantudevata.
-Omkar, Agni, Sarpa, Soma, Pitru, Prajapati, Anil, Yama, Bishwedeva are worshiped in nine lines of Janai.
-Similarly, Brahma, Bishnu and Rudra are worshiped in the glands of Janai.
-After this the sages are given the tarpan.
+‘यज्ञेन संस्कृतम् उपवीतम्’ As it is said, the Janai that has been consecrated on this full moon day can be changed for one whole year.
+Next year, a new one should be made and if there are any old ones left, they should be consecrated together with the new ones.
+We have to do the work of spinning, weaving and making Janai with Purity and holiness.
+The deity associated with Janai is worshiped as Tantudevata.
+Omkar, Agni, Sarpa, Soma, Pitru, Prajapati, Anil, Yama, and Bishwedeva are worshiped in nine lines of Janai.
+Similarly, Brahma, Bishnu, and Rudra are worshiped in the glands of Janai.
+After this, the sages are given the tarpan.
 This full moon day is also called Rishitarpani Purnima because Katyayanadi is the act of offering gratitude to the sages of the Sakha Sutras or offering tarpan to the revered sages created by Kush to satisfy them.

 Why perform tarpan for the sages?